funvill/funvill.github.io/_posts/2017-02-13-3D-printing-in-vancouver.md

 ## Places to avoid

-The worst place to do or learn about 3D printing in Vancouver is [The Vancouver hackspace](https://blog.abluestar.com/alternatives-to-the-vancouver-hackspace) (VHS).
-There tools are constantly broken, they have no staff and the volunteers that run the 3D printers are horrible people.
+The worst place to print or learn about 3D printing in Vancouver is, [The Vancouver hackspace](https://blog.abluestar.com/alternatives-to-the-vancouver-hackspace) (VHS).
+Their tools are constantly broken, they have no staff, and the volunteers that run the 3D printers are horrible people (specifically Kevin MacDonald).
 If your first experience is from VHS then you probably won't like 3D printing.
 They do a lot of harm to the 3D printing community and make it harder for others to get into it.
 Avoid them at costs!
 Luckily there are a lots of alternatives.